 FLIGHT OF FAITH

 I knew my son-in-law had the no-smell symptom, and I feared he contracted the deadly virus from his workplace.
 I also developed some signs of the infection.
-For five days, I suffered from sore throat, coughing, and back pain while my spouse felt joint pains and had sore throat.
+For five days, I suffered from a sore throat, coughing, and back pain while my spouse felt joint pains and had a sore throat.

-On July 13th, my family was downhearted as we learned that my son-in-law tested positive for Covid-19.
+On July 13th, my family was downhearted as we learned that my son-in-law tested positive for COVID-19.

 My daughter was breastfeeding her two-month-old baby boy then.
 My 63-year-old hubby has asthma and unresolved atherosclerosis (plaque in his carotid).
 I am 61 years old, and I’ve been hypertensive for 17 years.